 Homeopathic Treatment for Herpes

-Description: Herpes is a contagious virus infection which is transmitted through direct contact from person to person.
+Description: Herpes is a contagious viral infection that is transmitted through direct contact from person to person.
 This herpes virus infection can appear in many parts of the body, commonly in the mouth or on the genitals.
-Herpes simplex or oral herpes as the name suggests leads to cold sores, blisters around the mouth which is for a very short duration.
-This could last up to 4 to 5 days but needs to be treated only if becomes a recurrent problem.
-The genital herpes is transmitted sexually, it could have no symptoms or visible sores, or could lead to pain itching & sores around the genital area.
-Genital herpes is very painful which need to be treated to avoid repeated episodes.
+Herpes simplex, or oral herpes as the name suggests, leads to cold sores, blisters around the mouth for a short duration of up to 4 to 5 days but needs to be treated if it becomes a recurrent problem.
+Genital herpes is transmitted sexually; it could have no symptoms or visible sores or could lead to pain, itching & sores around the genital area.
+Genital herpes is very painful, and you can have repeated episodes if it remains untreated.

 - Cold sores & blisters around the mouth

 - Pain, burning, itch & sensitivity of the skin

 - Ulcers could form when the blisters burst